skulltrail/imdbarr/README.md

 # imdbarr

-A lightweight API that bridges the gap between IMDB watchlists and \*arr apps.
-While Radarr natively supports IMDB watchlists, Sonarr does not.
-This API (imdbarr) converts your IMDB watchlist (or any public IMDB list) to the format that Sonarr's Custom List feature expects.
+A lightweight API that bridges the gap between IMDB watchlists and Sonarr.
+Converts your IMDB watchlist or any public IMDB list to the format that Sonarr's Custom List feature expects.

 ## Features

-- 📺 **Automatic TV Show Detection** - Filters movies from TV shows automatically
+- 📺 **Sonarr Integration** - TV shows with TVDB IDs in Sonarr-compatible format
 - 🔄 **Real-time Sync** - Fetches directly from IMDB (no database required)
-- 🌐 **Multi-user Support** - Works with any public IMDB watchlist
+- 🌐 **Multi-user Support** - Works with any public IMDB watchlist or list
-- 💾 **Smart Caching** - Caches TVDB lookups for 24 hours
+- 💾 **Smart Caching** - Caches TMDB lookups for 24 hours
-- 🎯 **Direct Sonarr Integration** - Returns exactly what Sonarr expects
+- 🎯 **Direct Integration** - Returns exactly what Sonarr expects
+- 📊 **Complete Metadata** - Access full IMDB data via base endpoints

 ## Quick Start